 Policy and Procedure Documents

-- Standards of Independence Sets forth the definition of “independence” adopted by the board.
-Under the bylaws, a majority of the trustees must be independent
+- Standards of Independence sets forth the definition of “independence” adopted by the board.
+Under the bylaws, a majority of the trustees must be independent of the foundation

-- Ensuring Grants Are Used for Charitable Purposes Describes the extensive procedures for making and monitoring grants, ensuring our funds are used for the intended charitable purposes, and how these measures relate to pursuing our mission as a philanthropic institution
+- Ensuring Grants Are Used for Charitable Purposes describes the extensive methods for making and monitoring grants, ensuring our funds are used for the intended charitable purposes, and how these measures relate to pursuing our mission as a philanthropic institution

-- Procedures for Approving Affiliated Grants Sets forth the process adopted by the Audit Committee of the board for reviewing proposed grants to organizations with which a trustee is affiliated as an officer, director or employee
+- Procedures for Approving Affiliated Grants sets forth the process adopted by the Audit Committee of the board for reviewing proposed grants to organizations in which a trustee is affiliated as an officer, director or employee

-- Procedures for the Receipt, Retention, and Treatment of Complaints describes procedures adopted by the Audit Committee of the board for handling complaints regarding accounting, internal accounting controls and auditing matters
+- Procedures for the Receipt, Retention, and Treatment of Complaints describes methods adopted by the Audit Committee of the board for handling complaints regarding accounting, internal accounting controls, and auditing matters

 - Staff Code of Conduct and Ethics includes procedures for avoiding actual or apparent conflicts of interest by foundation staff members, including the officers of the foundation